Godalming: Broadwater Park

-Lammas Lands
+Other open spaces

 The Lammas Lands are a 31.8 ha area of floodplain on the north bank of the River Wey between the town centre and Farncombe.
 From medieval times until the early 19th century, the area was managed as a hay meadow and, once the grass had been cut around Lammas Day (1 August), local residents were permitted to graze their cattle until Candlemas (1 February) the following year.
 These rights of common were extinguished in with the 1808 Act of Inclosure, but at least two of the dole stones, which formerly denoted individual plots of land, survive.
 Today the Lammas Lands are designated a Site of Nature Conservation Interest and are mostly owned by the borough council.
 A 1994 survey noted the presence of over 108 species of flowering plants, including black knapweed, meadow saxifrage, marsh marigold and water mint.
 Some 227 types of invertebrate were recorded in 2001, including populations of reed beetle on the banks of the Wey, whirligig beetle in Hell Ditch and click beetle in areas with taller grasses.

+Holloway Hill Recreation Ground, originally known as Whitehart Field, was purchased by the Godalming Recreation Club Company in 1896.
+It has been used as a cricket field since before 1883 and, in 1885, sports being played there include football, quoits and tennis.
+During the First World War, the ground was dug up for allotments and in 1921 the town council bought the land from the company.
+Since June 2015, the 5.87 ha ground has been protected by the charity Fields in Trust under their Queen Elizabeth II Fields scheme.